faustoct1/faustoct1/README.md

 - 👋 Hi, I’m @faustoct1.
-- 👀 I’m interested in buld apps.
+- 👀 I’m interested in build apps.
 - 🌱 I’m currently learning about artificial intelligence and projects for internet consumers.
 - 💞️ I’m looking to collaborate on some repos that I found bugs nothing special.
 - 📫 How to reach me @faustoct1 on twitter.